Courses

 PhD

-A PhD is longer than a Masters degree, tending to last three to four years and culminating in a long thesis on a chosen subject.
+A PhD is longer than a master’s degree, tending to last three to four years and culminating in a long thesis on a chosen subject.

 PGCE

-A PGCE (Postgraduate Certificate in Education) is a vocational degree in which students train to become teachers via a blended method of tradition classroom learning mixed with practical-based school placements.
+A PGCE (Postgraduate Certificate in Education) is a vocational degree in which students train to become teachers via a blended method of traditional classroom learning mixed with practical-based school placements.
 PGCE students will select a specific subject in which to undertake their PGCE degree and specify whether they wish to teach at Primary or Secondary level.

 LLM

-The LLM is a Masters of law and is an internationally recognised legal qualification.
+The LLM is a Master’s of Law and is an internationally recognised legal qualification.
 Those who undertake and complete an LLM are qualified to practise law internationally.
 During an LLM, students will specialise in a particular area of law, as well as gain experience working on real-life cases.

 PG Diploma